Sting-DR/Nerevar-Moon-and-Star/InstallGuide.md

 * In the OpenMW launcher Data Files > Navigation Mesh Cache, click on Update.
 This will reduce stutter and loading times while playing.

+* Error message saying openmw has frozen is nothing to worry about, this is common when using big modlists.
+Everything should load up properly within a minute or two after launching oppenmw.

 * You can now finally actually play the game!
 However it is important you read the following instructions to have a smooth experience and avoid encountering already addressed issues.
 Please make sure your problem is not listed below before reporting any further issues.

  ---

-* If the openmw.exe does not open directly try opening the openmwlauncher.exe.

-* Error message saying openmw has frozen is nothing to worry about, this is common when using big modlists.
-Everything should load up properly within a minute or two.

 * If Wareya's PBR shader hasn't been installed properly, PBR textures will result in a green/blue glow.